Style and Layout

 brandandaccentsections indesign-tokens.json. - Typography — Update

-typography.fontFamily(add web font import if needed). - Logo — Replace images in
+typography.fontFamily(add web font import if needed). - Logo — Drop your image files into

-public/img/or update components incomponents/brand/. - Config — Update
+public/img/and update thelogopaths inconfig/site.ts. - Config — Update

 title,tagline,url,repoUrl, andlogoinconfig/site.ts. - Navigation — Update links in